Year-Round Shelter

 Who will be operating the Year-Round Shelter?

-The City released a Request for Proposals (RFP) for the operations of the homeless shelter and received three responses.
+The City released a Request for Proposal (RFP) for the operations of the homeless shelter and received three (3) responses.
 Staff will recommend a provider at the City Council meeting on September 25, 2024.

 Will this attract people experiencing homelessness from other places?